Do I have to take placement tests?

 The reading, English, and math tests are not timed, but most people spend approximately one hour on each test.
 If you are taking all three tests, plan on spending 1-1⁄2 to 3 hours in the Assessment Center.
-The ESL placement test is not timed, and most people spend about one hour on it.
+The ESL placement test is timed, and you will have 60 minutes to complete the CaMLA test.
 All essays are timed, with a choice of topics.

 The placement tests are given on the computer using software that uses adoptive technology that evaluates your skill level as you go along and adjusts the questions until it determines which course is the right one for you to begin with.
-The tests are untimed.
+The Reading, English, and Mathematics tests are untimed.
 You work at your own pace!
 On these tests, accuracy is more important than speed.
 For specific information on each placement test go to the following Placement Test Prep Resources.
 The CaMLA placement test is timed for 60 minutes.

 Will I need computer skills for placement testing?

 Placement testing was designed for individuals with little or no computer experience.
 You will use a keyboard to type in your name and ID number.
 Then you will use a mouse and keyboard to indicate your answers.
 There is a tutorial on to answer questions in each section(s).
 The Assessment Center staff is always available to answer any questions you may have about how to use the computer.

 Should I review for the assessment tests?